BREAST AUGMENTATION MASTOPEXY

 • The nipple-areolar complex may be repositioned slightly, and breast implants are inserted during the same procedure.

-• Due to the limited nature of this lift, it is generally reserved for patients not requiring extensive tissue repositioning.
+• Due to the limited nature of a mastopexy, it is generally reserved for patients not requiring extensive tissue repositioning.

 • Scarring is typically limited to the areolar border, though scar visibility and healing vary between individuals.